October 30, 2025 (3mo ago) — last updated January 24, 2026 (19d ago)

 Uncover Your True Profitability

-Without hard data, you’re flying blind.
-You might feel like a client is profitable, but you can't be sure which ones are truly great for business and which are quietly draining your resources.
-Tracking every minute—from that first kickoff call to the final tiny revision—paints a crystal-clear picture.
-This information is gold when you're deciding whether to continue a client relationship or if it's time to adjust your rates.
+Without precise data, you can’t tell which clients are profitable and which are quietly draining resources.
+Tracking every minute—from the kickoff call to the final revision—gives you the clarity to decide whether to retain a client or adjust your rates.

-By meticulously logging your hours, you’re gathering the evidence needed to make smart, strategic decisions.
-It ensures every project you take on is actually contributing to your bottom line.
+By logging hours carefully, you gather the evidence needed to make smart, strategic decisions and ensure projects contribute to your bottom line.

 Make Data-Driven Decisions to Grow